sigmie/docs.sigmie.com/src/pages/docs/settings/billing.md

 ### Downgrade

 ## Refunds
+* If you were just charged for your next month of service but you meant to cancel, we’re happy to refund that extra charge.

+* If you forgot to cancel your subscription a couple months ago and you haven’t used it since then, we’ll give you a full refund for a few back months.
+No problem.

 ## Receipts
 In the Billing section, you can find the receipts for all the transactions from our application.
 Click on “View Receipt” to open the Receipt page from [Paddle](https://paddle.com/).
 There you can download your receipt and edit your invoice address.